digitallawyer/openlegaldictionary/_definitions/contrat.md

-  other does to him; or (4) aldatoire, where the consideration for the act of the one is a mere chance; or (5) contrat de bienfoisancc, where the one party procures to the other a purely gratuitous benefit; or (6) contrat d titre onereux, tthere each party ls hound under some duty to the other.
+  other does to him; or (4) aldatoire, where the consideration for the act of the one is a mere chance; or (5) contrat de bienfoisancc, where the one party procures to the other a purely gratuitous benefit; or (6) contrat d titre onereux, tthere each party is hound under some duty to the other.
 Brown'
 published_at: '2018-07-07'
 layout: post
 ---